Northern Lights Feminized Growing Information

 Aromas, Flavours and Appearance

-The buds of Northern Lights are dense, packed in closely to one another, with its sugar leaves protruding a little outwards.
+- The buds of Northern Lights are dense, packed in closely to one another, with it’s suger leaves protruding a little outwards.
 It has a deep green colour, with pistils that are shades of orange, blue, purple, and green.

 Effects and Usage

-Dry mouth and dry eyes are adverse effects of this strain (as most cannabis strains) and can be helped by drinking plenty of water and using hydrating eye drops.
+- Dry mouth & dry eyes are adverse effects of this strain (as most cannabis strains) and can be helped by drinking plenty of water and using hydrating eye drops.